DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/disabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget responds to user interaction.
+Specifies whether the UI component responds to user interaction.

 ---